armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 - Course ratings
 - Course popularity

-**Google Sheets** was used for data cleaning, exploratory analysis, pivot tables, and charts. **Tableau** was then used to visualize the findings and develop an interactive dashboard focused on subscriber demand, course duration, and pricing.
+**Google Sheets** was used for data cleaning, exploratory analysis, pivot tables, and charts. **Tableau** was then used to visualize the findings and develop an interactive dashboard focused on subscriber demand, course duration, pricing, and overall course performance.

 ---